-Plan of completed system.
+Plan of completed tem.

-comsysprovided in the acts of 1887 and 1891, must be accompanied by a plan similar to that described in Article I, with all corrections made thereon that may be necessary to show the interlocking system as completed.
+A petition for inspection of any interlocking system, filed as provided in the acts of 1887 and 1891, must be accompanied by a plan similar to that described in Article I, with all corrections made thereon that may be necessary to show the interlocking system as completed.

-A complete diagram of locking must be furnished with petition for inspection of any interlocking system.
-This diagram must correspond with the arrangement of locking dogs as finally located and fixed.
+A complete diagram of locking must be furnished with petition of any interlocking system.
+This diagram must locking. correspond with the arrangement of locking dogs as finally located and fixed.